tanjunchen/kubernetes/think-about-test-e2e.md

 Maybe the above wrapper function can be replaced with a function that has been encapsulated, and there is still a lot of work to be done, after all, the [gomega](http://onsi.github.io/gomega/#benumericallycomparator-string-compareto-interface) and [ginkgo](http://onsi.github.io/ginkgo/#documenting-complex-its-by) test frameworks involve too many functions and parameters.

-If you have better ideas or opinions, please tell me, thank you!
+If you have better ideas or opinions, please tell me, thank you! from tanjunchen(githubId).

-                            tanjunchen(githubId)